edbar42/fosk/README.md

 # FOSK
-FOSK (Free and Open Source Knowledge) is a collection of tech-related books that are free to read and use by anyone.
+FOSK (Free and Open Source Knowledge) is a collection of tech-related books that are free to read.
+This project was born out of my necessity to find good study material for my self-taught journey.
+I hope this helps you on yours.

 Topics are listed in alphabetical order.
 Topics' content is listed in the order which they were added.